thuannttm-dev/stremio-One-subtitles/README.md

 # Stremio Double Subtitles

-Fetches subtitles from the public Stremio OpenSubtitles v3 addon, translates them with `googletrans`, merges them together and serves generated WebVTT subtitles to Stremio.
+Fetches subtitles from the public Stremio OpenSubtitles v3 addon, translates them with `googletrans` or DeepL, merges them together and serves generated WebVTT subtitles to Stremio.
 No OpenSubtitles or Google Translate credentials are required.

 ![Screenshot of web interface](img/screenshot.webp "Stremio with double subtitles")